yangao07/abPOA/README.md

 Then, abPOA performs partial order alignment following the order of sequences in this progressive tree set.

 ### <a name="mcons"></a>Multiple consensus sequences
-Since v1.4.0, abPOA supports generation of multiple consensus sequences (set -d/--max-num-cons as >1).
+Since v1.4.0, abPOA supports generating multiple consensus sequences from the final alignment graph (set -d/--max-num-cons as >1).

 The general underlying idea is to group input sequences into multiple clusters based on the heterozygous bases in the graph, Then, one consensus sequence is separately generated for each cluster of input sequences.